-Silent Letters: Why English is a Hard Language to Learn
+Silent Letters: Why English Is a Hard Language to Learn

 Silent letters are sprinkled into countless words in the English language.
 However, did you know there are many languages that do not have silent letters at all?
 Even more common, many languages have only a few silent letters.
 These facts can make learning to read English challenging.